design-io/ofxOrbbec/README.md

 ### Mac Usage
 **Use the project generator**<br />
 Use the project generator to add ofxOrbbec to your project or import the example project. <br />
-NOTE: Mac cannot use as many of the cameras as Linux or Windows
+NOTE: Mac cannot use as many of the cameras as Linux or Windows.
+See the supported cameras in the list here: https://www.orbbec.com/developers/orbbec-sdk/

 ### Windows Usage
 **Use the project generator**<br />